bolthub logobolthub

 facilitatorRail + httpFacilitatorLive (hosted)Delegates mint/verify to a bolthub facilitator: at-most-once proof redemption, usage metering, analytics.
 See the hosted facilitator.

-Price a tool in more than one asset and the challenge carries one offer per rail; the buyer pays in whichever they hold.
+The challenge carries the price as an L402 offer (a Lightning invoice and a token).
 Adding a rail is implementing one interface (assets, createOffer, verify); the paywall core never sees rail-specific bytes.

 Security model